 A number of design attributes were identified by the community as highly valued in the Queenswood and Ten Mile Point Neighbourhoods and are noted in Figure 5.2 (see p.73).
 Please note that these design attributes are solely voluntary information.
-In the case of most single family development, redevelopment would include no design review and be regulated primarily by zoning regulations.
 In the case of single family redevelopment, design review is not included and development is regulated by the zoning bylaw.